-We’re joined in our work by governments, our corporate partners and everyday Australians who provide their generous support.
 Together, we stand with Australians in need until they can stand for themselves.

-Our goal - Our goal is to reduce homelessness and strengthen communities across Australia.
+Our goal is to reduce homelessness and strengthen communities across Australia.

-Our purpose - Mission Australia exists to meet human need and to spread the knowledge of the love of God.
+Inspired by Jesus Christ, Mission Australia exists to meet human need and to spread the knowledge of the love of God.

-Our Values - Our core values underpin all that we do.
+Our core values underpin all that we do.
 They are:

 What we do

 Our integrated services across Australia help people find safe and affordable housing, support disadvantaged children and families, empower troubled young people, assist people with mental illness and disability, and much more.What we do

 How we are funded

 Mission Australia is able to stand alongside people in need thanks to the generosity of a host of government departments, corporate partners, trusts and foundations, as well as tens of thousands of everyday Australians.How we are funded

 Our staff and volunteers are at the centre of everything we do.
 Each plays their own special part, applying their unique skills to the pursuit of one common goal: to reduce homelessness and strengthen communities across Australia.Our People